 Can I File a Personal Injury Claim After a Motorcycle Accident?

-One of the only downsides to motorcycles is the lack of safety features, resulting in severe injuries after a motorcycle accident.
+One of the downsides to motorcycles is the lack of safety features, resulting in severe injuries after a motorcycle accident.

 How Do Motorcycle Accidents Happen?